broadinstitute/warp/pipelines/broad/internal/arrays/imputation/BroadInternalImputation.changelog.md

 # 1.0.1
 2022-05-23 (Date of Last Commit)

-* Task added to copy the outputs of FormatImputationOutputs to an external GCS location to trigger a CF for a downstream eMerge process.
+* Task (and call) added to copy the outputs of FormatImputationOutputs to an external GCS location which acts as a trigger for a CF (cloud function) for a downstream eMerge process - set up for PRS scoring WDL.

 # 1.0.0